anuragregmi/cbv-presentation/PITCHME.md

 http_method_not_allowed(self, request, *args, **kwargs)
 ```

-- called by dispatch if requested method is not allowed|
+- called by dispatch if requested method is not allowed. |
-- Returns `HttpResponseNotAllowed`|
+- Returns *HttpResponseNotAllowed* |

 ---
 ```python